wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/7-deploy-custom-start-menu-windows-10.md

 Get-StartApps
 ```

-In the AppID column, you will find the AUMID or Desktop Application Link Path listed.
-Alternatively, if you are customizing the Start menu as well, and the application is in the Start menu, you can find the AUMID or Desktop Application Link Path in the application's Start menu element in the export file.
+In the AppID column, you'll find the AUMID or Desktop Application Link Path listed.
+Alternatively, if you're customizing the Start menu as well, and the application is in the Start menu, you can find the AUMID or Desktop Application Link Path in the application's Start menu element in the export file.

 ### Removing default apps